Sultanate of the Maldive Islands: Religion

-Arab interest in the Maldives also was reflected in the residence there in the 1340s of Ibn Battutah.
+Arab interest in the Maldives also was reflected in the residence there in the 1340s of Ibn Battuta.
 The renowned Moroccan traveler documented the tale of Abu Barakat Yusuf the Berber, hailing from North Morocco, who is believed to have played a pivotal role in spreading Islam in the Maldives.
 According to accounts, he purportedly persuaded the local king to embrace Islam after purportedly defeating Rannamaari, a sea monster.
 Even though this report has been contested in later sources, it does explain some crucial aspects of Maldivian culture.
 For instance, historically Arabic has been the prime language of administration there, instead of the Persian and Urdu languages used in the nearby Muslim states.
 Another link to North Africa was the Maliki school of jurisprudence, used throughout most of North Africa, which was the official one in the Maldives until the 17th century.

 However, certain scholars have proposed the possibility that Ibn Battuta might have misinterpreted Maldivian texts, potentially influenced by a bias or preference for the North African Maghrebi/Berber narrative surrounding this Shaykh.
 This theory suggests that Ibn Battuta may have overlooked or downplayed the alternative account of East African origins, which was also known during that period.